Quartz Kitchen Counters Supremacy: Still Popular In 2023

 If you’ve ever undergone a kitchen remodel, or even just considered one, you know choosing countertop material can be one of the toughest decisions of the entire process.
 Every kitchen and homeowner are different, so there’s no one material that’s the best 100 percent of the time.

-That said, for ease of maintenance and sheer versatility, you can’t do much better than quartz counters.
+Quartz kitchen counters have continued to shine as a top choice for ease of maintenance and sheer versatility.
 You may have found yourself impressed by a quartz countertop in a magazine or at a friend’s house, but how much do you know about quartz?
 Read on to learn more about this interesting material.

 1) It’s Highly Durable & Resistant to Damage

-Quartz is one of the hardest minerals on the planet, and the compound stone used for countertops maintains much of that toughness, making it arguably the most durable material available for countertops.
-When you use quartz, you don’t need to worry much about wear and tear, such as scratches, and it’s resistant to heat.
+Quartz is one of the hardest minerals on the planet, and the compound stone used for countertops maintains much of that toughness, making it comparable to granite and even concrete.
+When you choose quartz kitchen counters, you benefit from it being resistant to heat, as well as not having to worry much about wear and tear, such as scratches.
 On top of that, because it’s non-porous, it also resists germs, bacteria and mildew, helping to alleviate worries about sanitation.